-The Diploma in Music Production and Engineering aims to fully equip students with the fundamental knowledge and competencies to pursue music production and engineering as a career in Singapore’s music industry.
+The Diploma in Music Production and Engineering is designed to train students to become full-fledged music producers and audio engineers.
+This course aims to fully equip them with the fundamental knowledge and competencies to pursue music production and audio engineering as a career in the music industry.
 The modules within the course provides a study into the technical and creative steps in the music production process and equips students to record, edit, mix and produce industry standard content using the relevant technologies and workflows.

 At the end of the course, students will be able to: